 We exchange so many text messages and media files these days that one can spend hours looking for something that was talked about mere weeks ago.
 Luckily, most instant messaging apps offer an option to search through conversations with keywords.
-Facebook Messenger covers this with the Search in conversation feature but it seems that the feature is missing or not working for some users.
-If Search in conversation is not working on Messenger or you can’t find it all, check the instructions we provided below.
+Facebook Messenger covers this with the Search in conversation feature, but it seems that the feature is missing or not working for some users.
+If Messenger Search in conversation not working on Messenger or you can’t find it all, check the instructions we provided below.

 Why can’t I search old messages on Facebook Messenger